tebohonthako/tebohonthako/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am a huge fan of Catfish on MTV and I create tech content as a hobby.
-- - ⚡ Interests: Mobile deveopment
+- - ⚡ Interests: Mobile development

 ### :fire: My Stats :